 Use Excel to open your .csv files.
 All your data will be presented neatly in columns.
 Please bear in mind these instructions below screenshots from Microsoft Excel 2010.
 Different versions of Excel will have slightly different layouts.

 The data you have exported contains the brightness of the stars as well as the brightness of the sky around them.
 You should have two sets of data for the same stars: a set from the B filter and a set from the V filter.

 For each file, there are only a few columns you need to use to create a colour-magnitude diagram.
 These are:

 - A - Number - ideally, this will match the star numbers in the finder chart

 - B, C - Obj X, Obj Y - these are the X and Y coordinates for your star

 - Q - Result Count - this is the number of counts for a given star

-Assuming your two files are the same size and represent the same stars in the same order, you are now ready to start work on your data.
+If you are confident you have measured the same stars in the same order for both filters, you are now ready to start work on your data.

 Making Your CMD

-Once you have measured all of your stars, you can plot a scatter graph with the V value (the star's brightness; column E) on the y-axis and the B-V value (the star's colour; column H) on the x-axis.
-You will need to reverse the values of the y axis, as the magnitude scale means that lower values are brighter than high ones.
-You can do this by right clicking on the y-axis, selecting the 'Format Axis' option, clicking the 'Scale' tab and checking the 'Values in reverse order' box.
+Bear in mind that magnitudes use an unusual scale.
+The lower (or more negative) the value the brighter the object is.
+You will need to reverse the values of the y-axis.
+You can do this by right-clicking on the y-axis, selecting the 'Format Axis' option, clicking the 'Scale' tab, and checking the 'Values in reverse order' box.